isvecova/atlas_registration_Brainglobe-Imaris/README.md

    Import → Import Segmentation/Label
    ```
    - This creates new surfaces.
-3. Run the *Brain atlas label import* XTension on the surfaces.
+3. Run the *Brain region identificators import* XTension on the surfaces.
 4. When prompted, provide:
    - `adjusted_mask.tif`
    - `used_region_ids.csv`